-A merger of a non-contract supplier with a contract supplier does not constitute a CHOW for competitive bidding purposes if the contract supplier continues to exist and remains the supplier performing the competitive bidding contract.
+A merger of a non-contract supplier with a contract supplier does not constitute a change of ownership for competitive bidding purposes provided the contract supplier continues to exist and remains the supplier performing the competitive bidding contract.
 For example, company A (a contract supplier) merges with company B (a non-contract supplier), and company A assumes ownership and continues as the contract supplier.
-This does not constitute a CHOW, and no novation agreement is required.

-However, company A in this example should notify the National Supplier Clearinghouse (NSC) regarding any change of ownership regardless of contract status.
-If company A wants to add company B's location (identified by Provider Transaction Access Number (PTAN)) to the contract, it should complete the Contract Supplier Location Update Form on the CBIC website.
-To update any changes in authorized officials or changes in new toll-free telephone numbers or e-mail address, the contract supplier should complete the Contract Supplier Change of Information Form on the CBIC website.
-All new locations must meet applicable competitive bidding requirements before they can be added to the contract and can furnish items under the competitive bidding program.
+This does not constitute a change of ownership, and no novation agreement is required.
+However, the successor entity (company A in this example) should notify the CBIC and the National Supplier Clearinghouse (NSC) regarding any change of ownership regardless of contract status.
+Company A should complete the Contract Supplier Change of Information Form or the Contract Supplier Location Update Form, both of which are available on the CBIC website, to identify any changes in authorized officials or changes in new locations.
+All new locations should meet applicable competitive bidding requirements before they can furnish items under the Competitive Bidding Program.